meilisearch/integration-guides/resources/build-integration.md

 # Build an Integration for Meilisearch

-In order to guarantee consistency and quality across all Meilisearch integrations, we request that you consider the following guidelines when creating a new integration.
+To guarantee consistency and quality across all Meilisearch integrations, we request that you consider the following guidelines when creating a new integration.

-## 1. Main Principle: User Experience First
+## 1. Leading Principle: User Experience First

-The integration should take user experience into account: it should be as easy to use and intuitive as possible.
-In particular, the basic usage of the integration must be accessible.
+The integration should consider user experience: it should be as easy to use and intuitive as possible.
+In particular, the primary usage of the integration must be accessible.

 Feel free to [contact us](https://docs.meilisearch.com/learn/what_is_meilisearch/contact.html#contact-us) if you're hesitating over an implementation decision.

 ## 2. README

-At minimum, the README must contain:
+At a minimum, the README must contain:

-- A well-explained `Getting Started` section: the user should be able to copy/paste the code and command examples and everything should work as expected.
+- A well-explained `Getting Started` section: the user should be able to copy/paste the code and command examples, and everything should work as expected.
 - Basic code examples for the most common actions.

 We recommend checking out the READMEs of our other integration repositories, like [this one](https://github.com/meilisearch/meilisearch-ruby/blob/main/README.md).